rybla/riib11.github.io/_projects_stable/Purity-and-Effect.md

 ---
+layout: project
 title: Purity and Effect
 href: https://github.com/Riib11/Reed-Thesis
+abstract: (My undergraduate thesis for Reed College) Implementing imperative effects in purely declarative programming languages using monads, algebraic effects and handlers, and freer monads.
 ---

-_My undergraduate thesis for Reed College._
+{% include github_panel.html title='Purity and Effect' href='https://github.com/Riib11/Thesis-Purity-and-Effect' %}

 There exists a dilemma of two programming language design philosophies: _imperative_ languages and _declarative_ languages.
 Imperative languages are well-adapted for real-world programming, one reason being their ability to interact with _implicit contexts_, which is formalized by the concept of _performing effects_.